 The Denver Post reported 578 spills in Colorado in 2013, about 200 gallons' per day worth, putting soil and farms at risk (Finley, 2014).
+The Pennsylvania DEP's TENORM study (2015) investigated the risks from conventional gas waste brines being used on roads- which can run off into farm fields - and recommended that this use be further studied to assess the threat of radiological impacts.

-Finally, the U.S. Forest Service reported that hydrofracturing fluid applied to the soil of West Virginia's Monongahela National Forest killed more than half the trees in the area exposed and drastically changed the soil chemistry.
+The U.S. Forest Service reported that hydrofracturing fluid applied to the soil of West Virginia's Monongahela National Forest killed more than half the trees in the area exposed and drastically changed the soil chemistry.
 The study showed that the fracking fluid also caused severe damage and death to ground vegetation.
 Surface soil concentration of sodium and chloride increased 50-fold but declined over time (Adams, 2011).
 These results illustrate what could potentially happen to fruit trees and vegetables in the foodsheds (Cernansky, 2011).
+More research needs to be done on the impact of shale gas development on crops.